chebetmercy/Spotify-Genres/README.md

 # Spotify-Genres
-An analysis of the variuos music genres on the spotify music streaming platform between the years 1922 and 2022
+An analysis of the various music genres on the spotify music streaming platform between the years 1922 and 2022